 The tonality here is not as bad as a few reviewers had stated.
 They are quite less accurate but they are still tolerable.
 The timbre, however, still surprisingly sounds natural.

 The treble on SSR is safe as usual.
 It has some nice shimmers to it but it’s still pretty smooth overall.
 Instruments like cymbals or high hats also still sound natural enough with a sufficient amount of air and crispness.
 I didn’t detect any harshness or fatiguing peaks on it.

 The size of the soundstage is pretty average with the dominance of the width over the height.
 The sense of depth is also a bit lacking, so layering is still a little flat and feels less 3D.
 But for instrument positioning, they are still very good considering the price is only $40.

 For the price, I think they are good enough.
 Detail & resolution is just a bit above the average, but instruments on SSR are separated and defined well than their price tag, as they didn’t sound congested or getting mixed as on the Starfield.

 The SSR is still relatively easy to drive by phone or a DAP, but they do need more power than either the Starfield or Blessing 2.

-The bass on blon is also much slower, looser and bloated, resulting in them to sound much warmer.
+The bass on blon is also much slower, looser and bloated, resulting in them sounding much warmer.
 But unlike SSR, the sub-bass on Blon has a much better presence than on the SSR.

 Moondrop Crescent (Modded)

-Starfield is easier to drive, better in almost all aspects except instrument separations, clarity, and transient.
-The mid-bass is also more bloated here since it has slower speed and longer decay, but they have better lower end extension and bass punch.
+Starfield is easier to drive, and better in almost all aspects except instrument separations, clarity, and transient.
+The mid-bass is also more bloated here since it has slower speed and longer decay, but they have better lower-end extension and bass punch.
 The soundstage on Starfield also has a better presence when you listen to them, which makes it feels more spacious and in-depth than on SSR.